We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Building a shipping container home requires some deep thought.
 First, you will want to research the types of shipping containers on the market, and where to locate one in your area.
 Then, you will need to figure out where to put it.
 Building regulations vary all across the country, so make sure you are able to live in a shipping container home before ordering one to your lot.

 Constructing a shipping container home can be a relatively easy process.
 While the notion of designing a home from a rectangular metal box may seem like a daunting task, shipping container homes offer endless possibilities in floor plans and architectural styles.
 If you want to learn more about this sustainable and space efficient option, here are the ins and outs of building a shipping container home.

 Choosing the Right Container

 Shipping containers are often made of aluminum or steel, and are readily available in the United States.
 This is due to the fact that most shipping containers are manufactured in China and take a one-way trip across the Pacific.

 Whether you are building a tiny home with one container or stacking multiple containers into a multi-room house, you will want to consider different sizes.
 Shipping containers tend to be either 20 feet by 8 feet or 40 feet by 8 feet.
 This equates to 160 to 320 square feet of living space.

 You can buy brand new shipping containers, but used shipping containers are usually more budget-friendly.
 However, you will want to make sure you carefully inspect them before use.
-Some shipping containers carry specific certification regarding what they were carrying, and whether they were used overseas.
+Some shipping containers carry specific certification regarding what they were carrying, and whether they were in use overseas.
 Some containers are used to transport dangerous chemicals.